 Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

-Thanks to the coronavirus and its economic consequences, as of the fall of 2020, the aquarium is closed until further notice.
-As a result, it is unlikely that special Christmas activities will be taking place at the attraction this year.
-Exact details, however, are to be confirmed.
+Thanks to the coronavirus and its economic consequences, as of fall 2020 the aquarium is closed until further notice.
+As a result, special Christmas activities did not take place at the attraction in 2020.
+Details for future years, including when (and if) the attraction opens again are to be confirmed.

 Christmas at the Vancouver Aquarium